davidwu220/parse-text-to-csv/README.md

 This is a simple node program that takes in a .txt file and parse it and output .csv file format.

-Note that this program is tailored for a specific text format. the sample can be found in the repo as well.
+Note that this program is tailored for a specific text format; the sample can be found in the repo as well.

 ## To run it